Nil Battey Sannata: Production

 Nil Battey Sannata was directed by Ashwiny Iyer Tiwari in her directorial debut.
 She conceived the idea for the film while working with Leo Burnett Worldwide, a Chicago-based advertising company, for a Kaun Banega Crorepati promotional video.
 The screenplay was written by Iyer, Neeraj Singh, Pranjal Choudhary and Nitesh Tiwari.
 In an interview with The Indian Express, Iyer said that "the story of Nil Battey Sannata is relevant as well as inspiring".
-The film's title translates to "Zero Divided by Zero Equals Nothing", and is a slang for "Good For Nothing".
+The film's title translates to "Zero Divided by Zero Equals Nothing" and is a slang for "Good for Nothing".

-After going through the script, JAR Pictures' Ajay G. Rai decided to produce the film, and insisted on Iyer to direct it as well.
+After going through the script, JAR Pictures' Ajay G. Rai decided to produce the film and insisted on Iyer to direct it as well.
 Although initially reluctant, Iyer agreed to direct and learnt the major aspects of cinematography as a part of her preparation.
 Gavemic U Ary worked as the cinematographer for the film, and Kunal Sharma headed the sound department.
 The visual effects were provided by Prasad Film Labs, a motion picture post-production studio based in Hyderabad, and the costumes were designed by Sachin Lovalekar.

 Mukesh Chhabra was the film's casting director.
 Swara Bhaskar was the first to be cast in the role of Chanda Sahay, a single mother of a 15-year-old girl.
-Initially sceptical about playing a mother on screen early in her career, she changed her mind after reading the script.
+Initially skeptical about playing a mother on screen early in her career, she changed her mind after reading the script.
 To understand the role better, Bhaskar stayed with professional domestic helpers from Agra, Uttar Pradesh, where the film is set.
-She bought such props as a handbag, a comb, a pocket mirror, and rubber chappals.
+She bought props such as a handbag, a comb, a pocket mirror, and rubber chappals.
 She also drew guidance from her mother's experiences of handling a teenage daughter.
-After the film's release, Bhaskar said in an interview with Daily News and Analysis that her friends in the Hindi film industry advised her not to take up the role as they felt it would be a "career suicide" for her.
+After the film's release, Bhaskar said in an interview with Daily News and Analysis that her friends in the Hindi film industry advised her not to take up the role as they felt it would be "career suicide" for her.
 She agreed to participate in the project because "the story stayed in [her] mind".
 The next role to be cast was that of the 15-year-old daughter of the protagonist.
 Ria Shukla was selected for the role after auditions in Lucknow.
 Ratna Pathak and Pankaj Tripathi play supporting roles in the film.
-A group of around 25 local children played the students at the school.
+A group of around 25 local played the students at the school.

-Principal photography for Nil Battey Sannata commenced in May 2014 at Agra, and was completed by the end of November.
+Principal photography for Nil Battey Sannata commenced in May 2014 at Agra and was completed by the end of November.
 At several locations in Agra, the crew found it difficult to manage an "over-enthusiastic crowd".
 The editing process began immediately after, and was supervised by Chandrashekhar Prajapati of the Pixon Studios.
 The editor's cut was submitted for the Work-in-Progress Lab at the NFDC Film Bazaar.
 Distributed by Eros International in India, Nil Battey Sannata's final cut ran for a total of 104 minutes.